Book of Jonah: Summary

+The book ends abruptly at this point.

 Interpretive history

 Early Jewish interpretation

-Fragments of the book were found among the Dead Sea Scrolls, most of which follows the Masoretic Text closely and with Mur XII reproducing a large portion of the text.
+Fragments of the book were found among the Dead Sea Scrolls, most of which follow the Masoretic Text closely and with Mur XII reproducing a large portion of the text.
 As for the non-canonical writings, the majority of references to biblical texts were made as appeals to authority.
 The Book of Jonah appears to have served less purpose in the Qumran community than other texts, as the writings make no references to it.

 Late Jewish interpretation

 The 18th century Lithuanian master scholar and kabbalist, Elijah of Vilna, known as the Vilna Gaon, authored a commentary on the biblical Book of Jonah as an allegory of reincarnation.

 Early Christian interpretation

 New Testament

 The earliest Christian interpretations of Jonah are found in the Gospel of Matthew and the Gospel of Luke.
 Both Matthew and Luke record a tradition of Jesus' interpretation of the Book of Jonah (notably, Matthew includes two very similar traditions in chapters 12 and 16).

-As with most Old Testament interpretations found in the New Testament, Jesus' interpretation is primarily typological.
+As with most Old Testament interpretations found in the New Testament, the interpretation ascribed to Jesus is primarily typological.
 Jonah becomes a "type" for Jesus.
-Jonah spent three days in the belly of the fish; Jesus will spend three days in the grave.
+Jonah spent three days in the belly of the fish; Jesus will spend three days in the tomb.
 Here, Jesus plays on the imagery of Sheol found in Jonah's prayer.
 While Jonah metaphorically declared, "Out of the belly of Sheol I cried," Jesus will literally be in the belly of Sheol.
 Finally, Jesus compares his generation to the people of Nineveh.
 Jesus fulfills his role as a type of Jonah, however his generation fails to fulfill its role as a type of Nineveh.
 Nineveh repented, but Jesus' generation, which has seen and heard one even greater than Jonah, fails to repent.
 Through his typological interpretation of the Book of Jonah, Jesus has weighed his generation and found it wanting.